kmenzli/sphinx-poc/docs/Chat.rst

 ~~~~~~~~~~~~~~~~

 -  If you want to find one contact, type some letters following in the
    search bar.
-The contacts will be filtered accordingly.
+The discussions will be filtered accordingly.

    |image94|